Community Response Fund for Nonprofits grants distributed, focus expanded to support programs that combat systemic racism

 Akron-Summit County Public Library, to support safety measures needed at all library locations which opened in July, $5,000

-Akron Urban League, to educate minority communities on their rights to vote and support Make Black Count, an effort to get a complete count of Black Americans in the 2020 Census, $2,500
+Akron Urban League, to educate communities of color on their rights to vote and support Make Black Count, an effort to get a complete count of Black Americans in the 2020 Census, $2,500

 Antioch Baptist Church, to provide a low-cost disinfecting and sanitizing solution for local churches and other local faith-based organizations, $3,000